| Annual Chinese Holidays Chapter 1 - Chinese

 are delivered by the groom’s family as a gesture of exchange

+for the intended bride’s hand.
 The climax of a Chinese wedding is the

 evening banquet where the multi-course menu is decoded to recognize